What Does a Civil Engineer Do? (+ How to Become One)

 Written by Coursera Staff • Updated on

-A civil engineer is an engineer who plans and maintains infrastructure projects like airports, roads, dams, and stormwater drainage.
-Learn the basics of what your life can look like as a civil engineer.
+A civil engineer is an engineer who plans and maintains infrastructure projects such as airports, roads, dams, and stormwater drainage.
+Discover the basics of what your life can look like as a civil engineer.

 [Featured image] A civil engineer consults with a construction manager at a job site.

 A civil engineer helps build and maintain infrastructures such as roads, bridges, buildings, or water resources.
-They help get water, electricity, people, and goods from place to place by creating the networks and facilities needed to make transportation possible.
-You can learn more about civil engineers and how to become one in the following article.
+They help get water, electricity, people, and goods from place to place by creating the networks and facilities necessary to make transportation possible.
+Learn more about civil engineers and how to become one.

 What do civil engineers do?

 A civil engineer is an engineer with expertise in infrastructure construction and operation.
-Civil engineers participate in construction projects like highways, railroads, and airports.
+Civil engineers participate in construction projects such as highways, railroads, and airports.

 Where do civil engineers work?